 - Due to significant funding reductions and limited opportunity for expansion, The CarePartners at Home program ended September 2013.

-- The ResFit Club, a new and innovative group respite model, opened Tuesdays and Thursdays from 9:30 am – 12:30 pm in September 2013.
+- The ResFit Club, a new and innovative group respite model, opened Tuesdays and Thursdays from 9:30 am – 12:30 pm (September 2013 – December 2014).
 The program is a partnership with the Greensboro Sportsplex.
 As of December 11, 2014 the Greensboro Sportsplex will continue to offer fitness and recreation opportunities to caregivers but the provision of onsite respite will move to the remaining ACE locations.

 - Due to additional demands for group respite, ACE at First Baptist added a fourth day of service (Mondays) and ACE at Muir’s Chapel added a fourth day of service (Fridays) in March 2014.